Jodaille/LaCagna/README.md

 # LaCagna
 ===========

-LaCagna: a Zend Framework application
+**LaCagna**: a Zend Framework application.

-LaCagna is a menu application, it allows to manage products.
+This little application uses many modules:

+- view/templates: zfc-twig
+- database ORM: Doctrine
+- user: zfc-user + zfc-user-doctrine-orm + bjyoungblood/bjy-authorize
+- categories: cbsi/doctrine2nestedset
+- images: Imagine/Imagick
+- DomPDF: dino/dompdf-module

-The first aim was to be able to easily choose your drink :-)
+**How to choose your drink without paper menu ?**

 We use [ZendSkeletonApplication] as default layout/CSS, It should be "mobile first".